My Story

 In 2020 I packed in the corporate world to go all-in.

-Five years of waking at 4am to practice for five hours per day (combo of meditation, Qi Gong, Tai Chi and Kung Fu).
+Since then, I've channeled my energy into martial and meditative arts, waking at 4am to practice for five hours per day.
 I let go of social media, news, streaming, and other forms of conventional digital distraction.

-I don't demand the same of my students — I'd have no business if they all shaved their heads — but I can take them a few steps in that direction.
+I don't demand the same of my students — I'd have no business if they all shaved their heads — but I can help them take a few steps in that direction.

-I live by Shaolin Temple, the birthplace of Zen, training in XinYiBa with Shifu Wu NanFang, an ancient Shaolin internal Kung Fu, for six hours per day while writing and coaching online.
+I live by Shaolin Temple, the birthplace of Zen, training in XinYiBa with Shifu Wu NanFang, an ancient Shaolin internal Kung Fu.
+I practice for six hours per day while writing and coaching online.

-I have had the privilege of being taught by world-leading masters such as Shifu Shi Heng Yi, Shifu Wu Nanfang, Chen Geng, Shifu Yuan Xiu Gang, Shifu Chen Shiyu, Jake Pinnick, Xiao Yun, Liu Jin, Shifu Yan Lei and Iain Armstrong.
+I have had the privilege of being taught by world-leading masters such as Shifu Shi Heng Yi, Chen Geng, Shifu Yuan Xiu Gang, Shifu Chen Shiyu, Jake Pinnick, Xiao Yun, Liu Jin, Shifu Yan Lei and Iain Armstrong.

 Feel free to email me at ben@benlucas.co, in particular if you want to comment how much you enjoyed my jokes.